wimglenn/advent-of-code-sample/README.md

 How to hook into your code:
 ---------------------------

 The `aoc` runner uses setuptools' [dynamic discovery of services and plugins](https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins) features, *entry points*, to locate and run your code.
+See [https://entrypoints.readthedocs.io/](https://entrypoints.readthedocs.io/) for more info about creating/finding plugins using entry points in Python.

-Define your plugin's entry point in `setup.py`.
-The group name to use is "adventofcode.user":
+In your package, define your plugin's entry point in your `setup.py`, `setup.cfg`, or `pyproject.toml`.
+The group name to use is "adventofcode.user", for example:

 ```python
 # setup.py